hubleto/developer/book/content/pages/modules/core/settings/models/deal-status.md

-# Model LeadStatus
+# Model DealStatus

-namespace CeremonyCrmApp\Modules\Core\Settings\Models\LeadStatus
+namespace CeremonyCrmApp\Modules\Core\Settings\Models\DeaStatus

-A status for a Lead
+A status for a Deal

 ## Constants